Diagnosis And Treatment Of Melanoma And Skin Cancers

 Treatment of Skin Cancers and Melanoma

-Not all skin cancers need to be treated surgically.
+Skin cancer treatment – not all skin cancers need to be treated surgically.

 Pre-cancerous sunspots (actinic keratoses) and some superficial skin cancers can be treated by topical application of creams.
 Commonly used creams are Efudix and Aldara.